Silvia-exe/Cellular_Automata_Pedestrians/README.md

 This is a cellular automata model based on Kirchner and Schadchneider's model(2002).
 It aims to study the impact of kD and kS on evacuation time.
 These variables will affect individual pedestrians differently

 # To do
-- Update exponential function
+~- Update exponential function~
-- Average all dynamic fields of a run to get a heatmap
-- Try with a room sized 63x63 after exponential update
+~- Average all dynamic fields of a run to get a heatmap~ ~- Try with a room sized 63x63 after exponential update~
 - Implement different kD and kS for "lost" and "non lost" pedestrians
 - Get data with all updates done
 - Comment the complete code

 # Problems found
 - Exponential function returns NaN values for big rooms (bigger than 35x35).
 Since every cell is a scale of a 40 x 40 cm cell, the maximum simulated room has an area of 196 squared meters, which is a small room in comparison to similar models.
 This is the *primary* problem to solve.
+FIXED
 - The program is not user friendly.
 This should be fixed to allow this program to be useful for educational purposes.

 # Results (so far)